 Writing your first application can be challenging, but it gets easier each time.
-We encourage you to contact the Program Consultant for your program for advice on your application.
+We encourage you to contact the program consultant for your program for advice on your application.

-We have many grant programs for artists, arts organizations, schools and communities in all disciplines, from literary to music to visual arts and more.
-Visit our website at www.sk-arts.ca to see which program is the best fit for you.
+We have many grant programs for artists, arts organizations and communities in all disciplines, from literary to music to visual arts and more.
+Visit our website at www.saskartsboard.ca to see which program is the best fit for you.